theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 ## A case against the numbers in the film

-Having the points presented by the film on one side, let us examine how the numbers hold up otherwise, because any good argument must hold some water.
+Having the points presented by the film on one side, let us examine how the numbers hold up otherwise; a good argument must hold water.

 ### Conversions and migration